AkramAls/AWS_MLEud/OperationalMLOps/README.md

 Policy added for ```multiinstance``` Lambda Function:
 ![Screenshot 2024-10-20 at 00-31-13 multiinstance-role-gwjexovn IAM Global](https://github.com/user-attachments/assets/ecf52b2c-7bba-42f6-9e5b-f435972234bb)

+In the concole window of the lambda function, the default code is replace with the code from ```https://github.com/AkramAls/AWS_MLEud/edit/main/OperationalMLOps/lambdafunction.py``` and deploy to save the code before proceeding with testing the lambda function.

-Test code for the Lambda functions
+Test code for the Lambda functions:
 ```
 {
   "url": "https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/20113314/Carolina-Dog-standing-outdoors.jpg"
 }
 ```
-The result of our succsessful testing
+The result of our succsessful testing from both Lambda functions:
 ```
 {
   "statusCode": 200,